 www.villagernewspapers.com TO FAX THE VILLAGER: DIAL 860-928-5946 The Putnam Villager (025-154), The Thompson Villager (024-998) The Killingly Villager (025-004) and The Woodstock Villager (024-999) are published weekly by Villager Newspapers, P.O.
 Box 90, Southbridge, MA 01550 Periodical postage paid at Woodstock, CT and additional mailing office(s).
 POSTMASTER: send address changes to the Villager Newspapers, P.O.
 Box 90, Southbridge, MA 01550.
 VILLAGER STAFF DIRECTORY NEWS EDITOR.
-BRENDAN BERUBE 860-928-1818 x 323 brendan@ villagernewspapers.com MIKAELA VICTOR Advertising Representative 860-928-1818, Ext.
+BRENDAN BERUBE 860-928-1818 x 323 brendan@ villagernewspapers.com ADVERTISING MIKAELA VICTOR Advertising Representative 860-928-1818, Ext.
 313 mikaela@ villagernewspapers.com FOR ALL OTHER QUESTIONS PLEASE CONTACT KERRI PETERSON 860-928-1818 Ext.
 303 kerri@stonebridgepress.news VILLAGER NEWSPAPERS ARE PUBLISHED BY STONEBRIDGE PRESS PRESIDENT AND PUBLISHER FRANK G. CHILINSKI 860-928-1818 ext.
 103 frank@villagernewspapers.com BUSINESS MANAGER RYAN CORNEAU 860-928-1818 EXT.
-102 ryan@salmonpress.news OPERATIONS DIRECTOR JIM DINICOLA 508-764-6102 cola@stonebridgepress.com MONDAY THROUGH FRIDAY 8:30am-4:30pm VILLAGER NEWSPAPERS PHOTO POLICY As a community oriented family of newspapers, Villager Newspapers welcomes photos from readers, business owners, and other outside sources for publication in any of its titles.
+102 ryan@salmonpress.news OPERATIONS DIRECTOR JIM DINICOLA 508-764-6102 cola@stonebridgepress.com EDITOR Brendan Berube 860-928-1818 x 323 brendan@villagernewspapers.com PRODUCTION MANAGER JULIE CLARKE 860-928-1818, EXT.
+305 julie@villagernewspape OFFICE HOURS: MONDAY THROUGH FRIDAY 8:30am-4:30pm VILLAGER NEWSPAPERS PHOTO POLICY nunity oriented family of newspapers, Villager Newspapers welcomes As a com photos from readers, business owners, and other outside sources for publication in any of its titles.
 Any photos submitted for publication become the property of Villager Newspapers, and may be displayed in our newspapers, as well as on our Web site.
 They may also be made available for resale, with any proceeds going to Villager Newspapers and/or the photo re-print vendor.
-JULIE CLARKE 860-928-1818, EXT.
-305 OFFICE HOURS:
+You are not powerless unless you choose to be so